Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Numerical Evaluation

-Fig.~\ref{fig:intensity} compares the performance of power allocation schemes with increasing traffic intensity.
+{Fig.~\ref{fig:intensity} compares the performance of energy management schemes with increasing traffic intensity.
 We define traffic intensity as $\rho\triangleq \frac{\lambda}{C(\mu)}=\frac{\lambda}{\log_2(1+\gamma\mu)}$.
-We fix the buffer length at $10^5$ bits and battery capacity is set at $10^7$ mAh.
-In Fig.~\ref{fig:intensity}\subref{fig:3subfig1} we observe that the discharge probability increases with traffic intensity.
-For values of $\rho<0.97$, scheme $\mathcal{Q}$ performs almost an order of magnitude better than the TO scheme in terms of the discharge probability.
+We fix the buffer length at $2000$ bits and battery capacity is set at $100$ J. In Fig.~\ref{fig:intensity}\subref{fig:3subfig1} we observe that the discharge rate increases with traffic intensity.
+For values of $\rho=0.87$, scheme $\mathcal{Q}$ performs almost an order of magnitude better than the TO scheme in terms of the discharge rate.
 For traffic intensities close to unity the scheme $\mathcal{Q}$ degenerates to the TO scheme and their performances converge.
-Fig.~\ref{fig:intensity}\subref{fig:3subfig2} shows that the data loss probabilities for both schemes also increases with increasing traffic intensity.
-Similar to the discharge probability, for values of $\rho<0.97$, the loss probability for scheme $\mathcal{Q}$ is almost an order of magnitude lower than that for the TO scheme.
-This can be explained by the higher discharge probability for the TO scheme leading to severe performance degradation.
-Finally, we observe in Fig.~\ref{fig:intensity}\subref{fig:3subfig3} that the time average utility decreases with increasing $\rho$.
-This is a direct consequence of increasing battery discharge and data loss probabilities leading to sub-optimal performance in both schemes.
+Fig.~\ref{fig:intensity}\subref{fig:3subfig2} shows that the data loss rates for both schemes also increases with increasing traffic intensity.
+Similar to the discharge rate, for values of $\rho=0.87$, the loss rate for scheme $\mathcal{Q}$ is almost an order of magnitude lower than that for the TO scheme.
+This can be explained by the significantly higher discharge rate for the TO scheme leading to severe performance degradation.
+Finally, we observe in Fig.~\ref{fig:intensity}\subref{fig:3subfig3} that the TO scheme achieves a low average utility at low traffic intensities ($\rho<0.87$).
+This could be due to the combination of the data buffer getting cleared very often and concavity of the utility function leading to a lower average utility.
+On the other hand, scheme $\mathcal{Q}$ regulates the buffer level to a non-empty level that ensures that it has data to transmit in most time slots.
 As $\rho \to 1$, the performances of the two energy management schemes degrade highly.
+This is a direct consequence of increasing battery discharge and data loss rates leading to sub-optimal performance.